jumpinjackie/mapguide-react-layout/KNOWN_ISSUES.md

       * You can find proj4js definitions at [epsg.io](http://epsg.io)
       * You will currently need to modify the respective template HTML file to include the projection

- * OpenLayers will render "buffered" versions of map images (possibly to take rotation into account).
-As a result, if your Map has watermarks, they may not be shown due to being cut off by the map viewport.

  * [#29](https://github.com/jumpinjackie/mapguide-react-layout/issues/29): When the active tool is select, it may interfere with digitization-based selection tools (eg. Select Radius/Polygon)
    * Workaround: Do not have the active tool as select before digitizing